Matroids: A Macaulay2 package

-Often specific matroids of importance are close to uniform, in the sense that relatively few subsets of size $\rk M$ are dependent, so the set of \textit{nonbases} (i.e. dependent sets of size $\rk M$) can also be specified, using {\tt{EntryMethod => "nonbases"}}.
+Certain common matroids are close to uniform, in the sense that relatively few subsets of size $\rk M$ are dependent, so the set of \textit{nonbases} ($=$ dependent sets of size $\rk M$) can also be specified: